INSTRUCTIONS FOR GRANT APPLICANTS

 To make an application, you have to log in to the E-Nessi system, which you can register for on the first time of use.
 Through E-Nessi, you can also submit payment requests for funded projects, track the payment information of your projects, update your contact information and report project results.
 Before you can open the application form, you will need to complete an “application test” to ensure that you have read and understood the Foundation’s criteria and guidelines.

 To make a new application, click on Make an application.
 Please note that E-Nessi considers the person making the application to be the project leader, so the project leader must first register as a user.
 On the “Make an application” screen you are to select the General call option.
-If you are applying for continuation funding for a project that is already underway (projects started before autumn 2017), you can copy the project information from the old application under Copy information from an old application.
+If you are applying for continued funding for a project that is already underway (projects started before autumn 2017), you can copy the project information from the old application under Copy information from an old application.
 The desired old application can be chosen from the menu.

 A copied application must be thoroughly reviewed and all required fields updated.
 If you are using an old application’s attachments (e.g. publications or CV), first save the attachments to your own computer, then update them and attach them to the new application.
 The commitment of the research site must be obtained separately for each year.